 SEP stands for simplified employee pension plan.
-It’s a retirement account only available to small businesses and the self-employed, and it essentially serves as a 401(k) for folks who don’t work for large companies.
+It’s a retirement account available to businesses and the self-employed, and it essentially serves as a more flexible counterpart to a 401(k) for employees, usually at smaller companies and businesses.

 A SEP has got a lot of similarities with the traditional IRA, the most notable being that any contributions you make to a SEP qualify as pre-tax, meaning that you won’t have to pay income tax on your contributions.
 That way, you get a major break when April 15 rolls around.
 Also like a traditional IRA, the SEP is tax-deferred, which means that at 59 ½, the age at which you can begin accessing your funds without penalties, the government will treat anything you withdraw as taxable income.